 Update your passwords regularly.
 Implementing a strategy for updating your personal or business passwords regularly will help keep your data more secure.
 We recommend you update your passwords every 90-180 days.

 Use Two-Factor Authentication.
 This is also referred to as two-step verification.
-This is a process that requires you to verify your identity before logging in to your account.
-Two-factor authentication is done by answering security questions or having a security code emailed or texted to you.
+This is a process that requires you to verify your identity before you are able to login to your account.
+This can be done by answering security questions or having a security code emailed or texted to you.

 Consider using a password manager.
 Services like dashlane and LastPass will generate strong passwords and manage them for you.